Police in Ottawa steadily disperse ‘Freedom Convoy’ stragglers after arresting more than 100 protesters, supporters

 Policy say they can retroactively fine or charge people documented to be violating laws.

-It is expected to be approved, though its use has drawn criticism from both the left and the right that it is too far-reaching.
+Use of the act is expected to be approved, though the move has drawn criticism from both the left and the right.

 On Thursday, police set up about a hundred checkpoints and other road closures in Ottawa’s downtown to keep out protester reinforcements.

 With so many moving parts — the presence of children, the possibility of violence, the tightly packed vehicles and combustible fuel — the police have taken a largely restrained approach, even by Canadian standards.
-Police, some in tactical gear, have continued to leave open exits for demonstrators and drivers who decide to leave.
+Police officers, some in tactical gear, have continued to leave open exits for demonstrators and drivers who decide to leave.

-“You must leave,” a police recording played on loop Friday told a crowd as a drone circled above.
+“You must leave,” a police recording repeatedly told a crowd Friday as a drone circled above.
 “You will be arrested.”

 Among those arrested are three key convoy organizers — Alberta separatist Tamara Lich, far-right agitator Chris Barber, and Pat King, who said “bullets” were the only way to end health mandates.
 Another key influencer, former Royal Canadian Mounted Police officer Daniel Bulford, turned himself in Friday.